January 13, 2023 8 min read

 How to Create an Allergy-Proof Bedroom

-Now that you know more about what bedding is best for allergies and which materials are the best hypoallergenic options, let’s examine some other ways that you can create a comfortable, allergy-proof bedroom.
+Now that you know more about the best sheets for allergies and which materials are the best hypoallergenic options, let’s examine some other ways that you can create a comfortable, allergy-proof bedroom.
 While you may not be able to eliminate allergies completely, these tips will help to reduce the chances of dealing with an allergic reaction and may help to reduce or even eliminate some of your most troublesome allergy symptoms.

-• Always choose the best hypoallergenic duvets, sheets, and other bedding to prevent flare-ups.
-Try our linen quilt to keep you nice and warm without having to worry about dealing with allergies as you sleep.
+• Always choose the best hypoallergenic blankets, duvets, sheets, and other bedding to prevent flare-ups.
+For example, our linen quilt will keep you nice and warm without having to worry about dealing with allergies as you sleep.
+Make sure you always use allergy free sheets and pillowcases for the best possible level of protection.

-• Wash all of your bedding often, including the sheets, mattress cover, pillowcases, and blankets.
+• Wash all of your allergen free blankets and other bedding often, including the sheets, mattress cover, pillowcases, and blankets.
 If possible, use hot water to kill any leftover allergens that could be lurking.
 Always use a fragrance-free or hypoallergenic detergent to help keep your allergies from acting up.
-Deep clean your sheets weekly by washing them in water that’s at least 130 degrees Fahrenheit and then dry them on the hottest dryer setting possible.
+Deep clean your sheets weekly by washing them in water that’s at least 130 degrees Fahrenheit and then dry them on the hottest dryer setting possible to kill any remaining allergens that are still left behind.

 • Add a mattress protector to your bed before you put the sheets on it.
 These special covers will protect your mattress and prevent it from harboring allergens as time goes on.
 Wash the mattress cover whenever you wash your bed sheets for another layer of protection.